 All community members are welcome to visit the Ada Public Library and Linscheid Library.
-Each library's hours are in the column to the right.

 Joshua Grasso is an Associate Professor in the Department of English and Languages at East Central University.
 He teaches courses in composition, British literature, poetry, Humanities, and comic books.
 He earned his BA and MA from the University of Tulsa, and his PhD from Miami University in Ohio.
 He also writes novels, short stories, and articles on literature and teaching.

 Ken Hada is a poet and professor at East Central University where he directs the annual Scissortail Creative Writing Festival.
 Ken finds the natural order a powerful presence for writing.
 His work has received the 2017 SCMLA Poetry Prize, has been featured on The Writer’s Almanac, received the Western Heritage Award, named finalist for the Spur Award and three-time finalist for the Oklahoma Book Awards.
 In 2017 Ken graciously accepted the Glenda Carlile Distinguished Service Award from the Oklahoma Center for the Book.
 His published poetry collections include Bring an Extry Mule, Persimmon Sunday, Spare Parts, Margaritas & Redfish, The Way of the Wind and The River White: A Confluence of Brush & Quill.
 He also has an ebook, Contour Feathers, and Way of the Wind is available in ebook as well.
 A popular reader of his work at venues around the country, Ken also helps to edit the journal All Roads Will Lead You Home.